Auto Insurance Repairs in Oxnard: What Drivers Should Expect After a Collision

 What Happens After You File a Claim

-Although every situation is different, most repairs follow a similar path.
+Although every situation is different, most insurance repairs follow a similar path.

 Initial Estimate

-After reporting the accident, the insurance company reviews photos and details to create a preliminary estimate.
-This estimate is based only on visible damage.
+After reporting the accident, the insurance company reviews photos and details to create a preliminary estimate based on visible damage.

 Digital estimating tools help speed up the early stages of claims, but they cannot replace a full inspection once the vehicle reaches a repair facility.